 Welcome to the MLA citation guide!
 Please note that this is not the official MLA guide.
-For that you will have to buy the MLA Handbook (8th ed.).
-However, we have done our best to cover the same material, hopefully in a concise and interesting way.
+For that you will have to buy the MLA Handbook (9th ed.).
+However, we have done our best to cover the essentials, hopefully in a concise and interesting way.

 In fact, one thing you will quickly notice is that most of our examples are made up.
-So don’t waste your time trying to find them.
+Don’t waste your time trying to find them!

 The MLA Handbook is primarily used in the Arts.
 Other disciplines use different style guides.